 West Wickham has evidence of human activities as far back as the Bronze Age when it is thought that a settlement was present on the hill to the south-east of the town where the historic Church of St. John the Baptist stands.

 The Domesday survey of 1086 records the presence of 24 taxable holdings which were probably small farm holdings.
 In addition to the 24 farmers and their families, the lord of the manor has 13 serfs and there was a church and a mill.
-This would have been a water mill possibly located at the bottom of the High Street where the White Hart (now La Rioja restaurant) had a pond.
+This would have been a water mill possibly located at the bottom of the High Street where the White Hart (now Kentucky Fried Chicken) had a pond.

-At the time most of the area was woodland but there were tracks including the common ways to Beckenham, Croydon and Hayes which met at Norwood Cross, the route to Croydon being known as Wickham Street.
+At the time most of the area was woodland but there were tracks including the common ways to Beckenham, Croydon and Hayes which met at Norwood Cross (the crossroads by the Swan), the route to Croydon being known as Wickham Street is now the High Street.
 Manorial records from 1450 indicated that there were a number of holdings around Norwood including a property on the corner called Smethes, later the site of The Swan.

 18th, 19th and early 20th centuries